andrewdhicks/scores/docs/userguide.md

 * [dev dependencies](#dev)
 * [tutorial dependencies](#tutorial)

-##### from PyPI
+from PyPI
 ```Bash
 pip install scores[all]
 ```

-##### Local git repository
+from local git repository
 ```bash
 pip install .[all]
 ```

 ## Tutorials and Worked Examples

-Tutorials are included in the form of Jupyter Notebooks, within the 'tutorials' directory.
+Tutorials are included in the form of Jupyter Notebooks, within the `tutorials` directory.
 There is a tutorial for each scoring metric included in the scores package.

 A Jupyter Notebook server and plotting dependencies are not included in the package dependencies by default, to keep the package lightweight.
 To execute the tutorial notebooks, from within your python virtual environment, run the [tutorial installation snippet here](#tutorial).